glycerine/truepack/README.md

   Friend   bool        `zid:"5"`
 }

-then when greenpack serializes, the it looks like msgpack2 on the wire with extended field names:
+then when truepack serializes, the it looks like msgpack2 on the wire with extended field names:

-greenpack
+truepack
 --------
 a := A{
   "Name_zid00_str"  :  "Atlanta",